garrandall/popular-music-data/tracks/aiming-at-your-heart-the-temptations.md

 I need someone in my life
 'Cause I'm lonely for your lovin'
-Ooh, girl, you make me feel so alive
+Oh, girl, you make me feel so alive
 You're the woman and nobody else would do

 That's why I'm aimin' at your heart, aimin'